dereknguyen/Optical-Assay/README.md

 **4. Tap the "Choose Image" icon.** To capture a new image to analyze, tap "Camera".
 The screen should show what the camera sees, with a rectangular frame overlaid on the view.

-         Here are some tips to take a good shot for the analysis:
+         Tips to take a good shot for the analysis:
          - Center the plate inside of the rectangular frame.
          - Align the sides of the rectangle with the plate.
          - Keep the phone as level as possible.